mvanevery/JSautomation_framework/manual/installation.md

          4. In the Variable Name, set that to JAVA_HOME
          5. In the Variable Value field, set that to where the JDK lives.
 Ex:
          C:\Program Files\Java\jdk1.8.0_101
-         6. Select the Path vairable and click Edit
+         6. Select the Path variable and click Edit
          7. (if on Windows 10) Click New and add a route to the javapath.
 Ex: C:\ProgramData\Oracle\Java\javapath

       * For Mac - To add the JAVA paths you must edit the .bash_profile file
-        1. Open Terminal
+        1. Open terminal
         2. Ensure you are in root.
 Use command

                cd ~